Friday, April 15, 2016

 Hans sighed, closed the book, put it aside and shut his eyes, willing himself into a slumber that would stay unbroken for the next six hours.

 Hans felt a huge sense of relief when the French embassy in Berlin finally granted him a visa to travel to French Cameroun.
 This nerve-stretching test to his resolve began right from the application process, with an initial refusal from the French authorities to formalize his ties to the land, even though his father happened to be a native-born Kamerunian.
-The ethnic Breton ambassador maintained that he was German by birth, and that he was bearing the distinctive last name Heinrich, which among other unstated reasons, failed to qualify him as a Kamerunian.
-Even so, the final results left Hans happy.
-The passageway to French Cameroun would relieve him of depressing emotions or so he thought.
-But he never forgot the bitter experience.
+The ethnic Breton ambassador maintained that he was German by birth and that he was bearing the distinctive last name Heinrich, which among other unstated reasons, failed to qualify him as a Kamerunian.

-It happened to be an unusually warm day that late January as if a spell was hovering over the city of Berlin, lulling both the sinister and benevolent forces trying to shape its destiny.
+It happened to be an unusually warm day that late January as if a spell were hovering over the city of Berlin, lulling both the sinister and benevolent forces trying to shape its destiny.
 The tranquillizing feeling stirred such warm emotions in Hans's bosom that he thought it would be a good idea to share it with Karl Mittenzer, his friend from high school.
 He sensed Karl’s nervousness the moment his friend opened the door for him to get in.
-Karl received him into his parent’s home in a cordial manner all the same, and then asked him to settle into a Victorian seat.
+Karl received him into his parent’s home in a cordial manner all the same and then asked him to settle into a Victorian seat.

 “Arrangements for me to leave Germany have been finalized,” Hans said, half an hour after he got in.

 Karl coughed uneasily and moved in his seat.
-“Oh, my friend, I don’t know whether I should be happy for you or be worried for Germany!
-It is sad, especially with all our good citizens that have left or the increasing numbers that are in the process of leaving.
+“Oh, my friend, I don’t know whether I should be happy for you or be worried about Germany!
+It is sad, especially with all our good citizens that have left or the increasing number that are in the process of leaving.
 We cannot pretend that this development is not draining Germany of some of its valuable brains.
 It is an exodus.”

 “Did you just say exodus?”